leolanese/Becoming-Functional/markdowns/do-declarative-programming.md

 array; //-> [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]
 ```

-// better do <br />
+// better do procedural Programming <br />
-// ES6 & declarative & functional programming oriented
+// ES6 & declarative & functional programming oriented <br />

 ```javascript
 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9].map(num => Math.pow(num, 2));
 ```

 // instead of <br />
-// This example uses an IP style because, as we can see, it uses control flow statements
+// This example uses an IP style because, as we can see, it uses control flow statements<br />

 ```javascript
 interface Result {